Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Search for packages in the website

 Features not working, but not really needed:
-- "pip search" does not work, but searching in the website should be enough
+- "pip search" does not work, but searching in the website should be enough (Update: This will be fixed by the maintainer)

 Other things:
 - Wrapper script to upload/download modules.
 If we use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.: